SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 https://pythoncircle.com/post/30/how-to-upload-and-process-the-csv-file-in-django/
 ### Assistance
-Scott @ CI Tutor support for helping me to load the users into django.
+Scott and Jo @ CI Tutor support for helping me to load the users into django.
 I had made the whole process much more complex than necessary.

-Simen - my mentor at CI for his ideas, inspiration and patience.
+Simen - my mentor @ CI for his ideas, inspiration and patience.